Sensitive, individually identifiable data must be protected during collection, transfer, storage, and reporting.

 - Active: local IT sets up (IT sets up project-specific Box account)

-* Box is generally recommended for collection of data rather than ongoing analysis of data
+* Box is generally recommended for collection and storing of data rather than ongoing analysis of data

-Identifiers, data, and keys should be placed in password protected or encrypted files and stored in separate locations.
+Identifiers, data, and keys should be placed in password-protected or encrypted files, with restricted use, and stored in separate locations.

 Files containing sensitive, individually identifiable data should never be sent as email attachments.